 Order a medical alert bracelet, which can take several weeks to arrive.
 In addition to your child's name and type of allergies, consider including that epinephrine should be given in case of a severe reaction and listing your emergency contact number.

 At the school meeting, remind everyone that if there is a severe allergic reaction, they should give epinephrine immediately, then call 911.
 Make plans for different scenarios, such as snack time, lunchtime, classroom parties, and field trips.

 Ask the school to:

 Along with the pencils and backpacks, you'll want to put together your child's medical supplies.
-Double check that you have all of your child's medications ready to go.
+Double check that you have all of your child's medicines ready to go.
 If possible, give the school medications that won't expire until after the school year ends.
 If that's not possible, make a note on the calendar now so you'll be alerted before they expire and can replace them.

 If your child won't have the epinephrine auto-injector on hand at all times, be sure that it's available in the nurse's office, the classroom, and anywhere else your child might spend time, such as an after-school room.
 Label the epinephrine container with your child's name, photo, and your emergency contact information.
 Also, give your child's teacher a supply of hand wipes and safe food options for your child to use.

 Write a letter to the other parents in your child's class.
 Explain which allergies your child has, what this means, and how serious a reaction could be.
 Explain the idea of cross-contamination, and clearly state how they can help keep your child safe.
 Be reasonable (don't ask for things that aren't necessary) and be honest (don't make things seem more serious than they are).
 If you can, offer to help with birthday celebrations so treats will be safe for your child.